nagaakshai/fs_mini_frntend/README.md

 format:- http://localhost/filename/index.html

-5.Now u will be in the home page.
+5.Now you will be in the home page.